burhanmt/property/Readme.md

 ## Installation:
 1. composer update
 2. You have to create a database, then put db credentials into "src/Settings.php" There are constants.
-Just fill up them.
+Just fill them out.
 Like that:

 ```
     CONST HOST     = 'localhost';